jackwelsh007-arch/exposure-value-to-light-value/README.md

 ### 🔍 Quick Theoretical Overview
 * **The Historical Legacy:** Why the old $EV$ scale forces you to specify a fixed ISO, and how digital workflows turned ISO into a dynamic parameter.
-* **The APEX Normalization:** Moving sensor sensitivity to the camera's side of the equation to isolate ambient luminance ($L$) as the only true external variable.
+* **The APEX Normalization:** Moving ISO speed to the camera's side of the equation to isolate ambient luminance ($L$) as the only true external variable.
 * **The Additive Matrix:** How the subtractive formula $LV_{\text{cam}} = av - tv - sv$ allows instant manual exposure math across f-stops.

 ---